sadhikakhanom/Pharmaceutical-Drug-Data-Analysis-with-SQL/Results.md

 | Antihistamine     | Approved | 42                |
 | Antifungal        | Approved | 42                |
 | Antipyretic       | Approved | 40                |

+Insights: Anti-inflammatory drugs lead with highest number of approved drugs, indicating the clinical demand for drugs which target inflammatory illnesses.
+This is followed by vaccines, which reflects the recent global focus on herd immunity and controlling the spread of viral infections.

 ----------------------------------------------------

 ## 8. Drug class associated with the most severe side effects